SrMoffat/MyDiary/README.md

 # MyDiary
 MyDiary is an online journal where users can pen down their thoughts and feelings.

+## Github Pages
+The UI templates can be tested on [github pages](https://srmoffat.github.io/MyDiary/UI/index.html)

 ## UI Templates

 **SignUp**